 The photograph collection also includes a small group of colored postcards, showing early views of Palos Verdes, Long Beach, Catalina, and other California cities.

-The Library is fortunate to have a selection of more than 150 photographs filmed by Fairchild Aerial Surveys, Inc. This company was well known for its low altitude aerial shots taken from a small plane with a special camera between 1927 and 1966.
-The Local History Collection contains selected views of the Peninsula from 1927 to 1956, with the majority taken in 1945.
+The Local History Center also has a selection of more than 150 photographs filmed by Fairchild Aerial Surveys, Inc. These images include views of the Peninsula from 1927 to 1956, with the majority taken in 1945.
 These photos were the gift of David Cummins, a geologist who worked for many years in the Palos Verdes area.